gjoncas/gjoncas.github.io/README.md

 stack exec CleanMagic-hakyll build  #or rebuild if you made changes to site.hs
 ```

-Then, for a preview of the site:
+Then, for a preview of the site (exit on cmd by pressing ctrl+C twice):
 ```
 stack exec CleanMagic-hakyll watch
 ```

-Then access the site at:
+Then access the site here:

 http://127.0.0.1:8000